industrial-optimization-group/DESDEO/docs/explanation/problem_format.md

 ## Parsing
 The problem defined in a `Problem` model is parsed into polars expressions that can be numerically evaluated.
-Parsing is done according to the following logic:
+Parsing is done according to the following logic described below.

 ### Initialization
-1. **Create Math Parser**: Initialize a math parser of distinct type.
+1. **Create Math Parser**: Initialize a math parser of a specified type.
 The default is a polars parser.
-2. **Constant Replacement**: Examine the problem's definition for any constants.
+2. **Constant Replacement**: Examine a given instance of a `Problem` model for any instances of `Constant`.
-If found, replace these constants with their numerical values across all function expressions within the problem.
+If found, replace these constants with their numerical values across all function expressions within the problem model.
-3. **Function Expression Parsing**: Convert the function expressions into a structured format, a dataframe in case of the default polars parser, for easier manipulation and evaluation.
+3. **Function Expression Parsing**: Convert the function expressions found in the `Objective`, `Constraint`, `ExtraFunction`, `ScalarizationFunction` models of the problem into a structured format, a dataframe in case of the default polars parser, for easier manipulation and evaluation.

-### Evaluating (using decision variables to evaluate the problem)
+### Evaluating
-1. **Extra Functions Evaluation**: If any extra functions are defined, evaluate them using the decision variables.
+1. **Extra Functions Evaluation**: If any extra functions are defined, evaluate them using specified decision variables.
 Store the outcomes in new columns within the dataframe, with the symbol of the corresponding extra function as the column name.
-2. **Objective Functions Evaluation**: Evaluate the objective functions based on the decision variables and any values derived from extra functions.
+2. **Objective Functions Evaluation**: Evaluate the objective functions based on the decision variables and any values derived from extra functions (already evaluated and stored in the dataframe).
 Store these results in separate columns of the dataframe.
 The new columns are named with the symbol defined for each objective function.
 3. **Constraints Evaluation**: Evaluate the constraints, if any are present,